tonghuikang/sutd-term4/SMA/wk3-discrete_event.md

 Shape | Function| Rules
 - | - | -
-Diamonds | Condition | One condition for one diamond (i.e. yes/no condition in one diamond is NOT allowed)<br />Condition nodes trigger all outgoing arcs, if condition is true.
+Diamonds | Condition | One condition for one diamond (i.e. yes/no condition in one diamond is NOT allowed, one input only)<br />Condition nodes trigger all outgoing arcs, if condition is true.
 Circle | Event| There must be one event node that has no incoming arcs (triggers): this is the first event.<br />Events can be triggered only by other events, through condition nodes and delay nodes.
 Delay | ServiceTime|